uchchhwash/vidly/README.md

     -   Add, Edit, Delete Genres
     -   Can Create, View All Rentals
     -   Can Return Rentals
-    -   Add, Edit, Delete Customers
+    -   Can Add, Edit, Delete Customers
     -   View Server Logs